cockles98/itau-quant-challenge-2025/README.md

 ![Key Performance Metrics](data/readme_assets/kpi_table.png)

 ![Walk-forward Window Metrics](data/readme_assets/walkforward_window_metrics.png)

+## Robustness & Validation
+- **Risk parameter plateau:** Sensitivity heatmaps point to a stable region around `risk.target_vol` 0.12–0.14 and `risk.vol_mult` 1.4–1.6.
+Outside that band Sharpe decays quickly, signalling the final configuration is not a narrow optimum.
+- **Alternative risk profile:** A leaner setup (`target_vol=0.14`, `vol_mult=1.4`) delivers Sharpe 1.39, CAGR 24%, max drawdown -16.2%, offering a lower-risk option at the cost of ~6 p.p. annual return.
+- **Statistical sanity checks:** Walk-forward returns yield probabilistic Sharpe ≈1.0 and deflated Sharpe p-value 3.1% (>96% confidence after penalising multiple trials).
+The lower-risk variant still clears a 95% confidence bar (deflated p-value 5.0%).
+- **Transaction-cost stress:** Scaling fee, slippage curve, and participation frictions up to 3× keeps Sharpe above 1.60 and Calmar above 1.38, showing the edge remains under conservative execution assumptions.
+Raising only the `max_bps` cap has no impact, indicating the baseline rarely hits that ceiling.

 ## Data and Time Horizon
 - **Universe:** Constituents of the Ibovespa index for each quadrimester (aligned with the official rebalancing schedule).
 From that universe we trade the top 20 names by ADV, subject to price (> BRL 5), age (> 20 business days), and hysteresis (4 rebalances) filters.